brandonshults/cardgamedb-image-downloader/README.md

 About
 =====
-This is a set of ruby scripts that will download card images from the CardGameDB website and save them locally.
+This is a set of ruby scripts that will download card images for Netrunn: Android or Star Wars from the CardGameDB website and save them locally.

 Requirements
 ============